Qbeast-io/qbeast-spark/CONTRIBUTING.md

 Welcome to the Qbeast community!
 Nice to meet you :)

 Either you want to know more about our guidelines or open a Pull Request, this is your page.
 We are pleased to help you through the different steps for contributing to our (your) project.

+To find Qbeast issues that make good entry points:

+- Start with issues labelled **good first issue**.
+For example, see the good first issues in the repository for updates to the core Qbeast Spark code.

+- For issues that require deeper knowledge of one or more technical aspects, look at issues labelled **help wanted**.

 ## Licensing of contributed material
 All contributed code, docs, and other materials are considered licensed under the same terms as the rest of the project.
 Check [LICENSE](./LICENCE) for more details.